revyrob/revyrob/README.md

 Each planet has it's own planet page.
 The planet page includes basic information about the planet, 3 identifying facts on the specific planet, and the moons for the specific planet.
 Up to 10 moons for each planet are shown with the name of the moon, the size, and the name history for that moon.

 The application if fully responsive in mobile, tablet, and desktop.

+Out of 5 amazing teams and their projects we were very proud to be the winning team.

 GIF HERE